REHANSAIRITHVIK/AI-CYBER-THREAT-DETECTOR/README.md

 # 🔐 AI Cyber Threat Detection System

-An intelligent machine learning-based system that detects cyber threats from network traffic using Python and AI.
+An intelligent machine learning-based system that detects cyber threats from network traffic using Python AI And HTML, CSS, JS.

 ---